-The Company undertakes appropriate checks, including, checks on character, experience, education and skills, criminal record and bankruptcy history before appointing a director or putting forward to shareholders a candidate for election as a director; and provides shareholders with details of all material information relevant to a decision on whether to elect or re-elect a director.
+The Company undertakes appropriate checks, including checks on character, experience, education and skills, criminal record and bankruptcy history before appointing a Director.
+The Company provides shareholders with details of all material information relevant to a decision on whether to elect or re-elect a director.

-The Company has written agreements with each director and senior executive setting out their terms of appointment.
+The Company has written agreements with each director and executive setting out their terms of appointment.